Best Paralegal Schools in South Carolina

 Keep these factors in mind when comparing programs:

-• Cost - Check tuition rates and available financial aid.
+• Cost.
+Check tuition rates and available payment options.

 The South Carolina Board of Paralegal Certification, under the Supreme Court of South Carolina, offers voluntary certification.
 To qualify, you must: